open-education-api/learning-analytics/README.md

 ======

 This project in an attempt to extend the [Open Educational API] (https://www.openonderwijsapi.nl/) (Open Onderwijs API) with learning analytics based on [xAPI statements] (https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md).

-Learning Analytics

-Learning Record Store
-Learning Record Warehouse

-Start editing api definitions: swagger project edit

-Start API: node app.js

-API documentation can be viewed and tried at http://127.0.0.1:10010/docs/ Live editing of API definitions van be done in the browser at http://127.0.0.1:59026/#/
+It contains a locally running Learning Record Store, tooling to generate sample learning analytics data and API documentation which can be tested with actual requests.

+## API documentation with Swagger
+The open educational API endpoints used for learning analytics are documented with [Swagger UI](https://github.com/swagger-api/swagger-ui).
+Swagger dynamically generates a site for live testing and exploring the API.

 #### Requirements